 This might be one that you can attempt yourself but make sure you tighten the joint the right way and don’t cause a spray of hot water to come flying out.
 If that’s even a remote possibility, then a heating engineer can come and fix that leaking boiler for you in minutes.

-Shoddy work resulting in poorly fitting pipes and loose joints are going to lead to a leaking boiler.
+Shoddy work resulting in poorly fitting pipes and loose joints is going to lead to a leaking boiler.
 And this issue is completely avoidable when an experienced heating engineer completes the job.

 Leaking or faulty heat exchanger